Le Quesnoy: Le Quesnoy in World War I

 The town was taken on 23 August 1914 by German troops and suffered a harsh occupation for four years.
 The mayor of the town, Achille Carlier, was condemned for hiding wounded French and British on the arrival of German troops.
 Carlier was put on trial in Brussels.
 He was defended by a German lawyer and convicted.

 After a difficult approach through the valley of the Ecaillon, the city was relieved on 4 November 1918 by New Zealand troops.
 In a major movement of British troops who had distinguished themselves in Ghissignies, Louvignies, Jolimetz and Orsinval, taking the old fortress was given to the New Zealand troops encircling the city, who followed from the west a railway track (now dismantled) and bypassed the Red Bridge Pond near Potelle.
 A garrison of 1,000 German soldiers, including many defenders beaten in Tournai, was ordered to withstand whatever happened.
 Civilians in the city were ordered to evacuate on 27 October but some remained in cellars.
 On the third refusal to surrender, including one sent by an aircraft, the New Zealand troops launched an assault on the town while preserving it.
 In the late afternoon, the New Zealand artillery and British artillery aimed at the top of the walls and confused the defenders through the use of "oil bombs".
 Some men led by 2Lt Leslie Cecil Lloyd Averill reached the ramparts of the southern sector where the remains of the sluicegate of the mill in the town and used a ladder to scale the walls.
 The New Zealanders took the town after street fighting in the early evening of 4 November 1918.
-Taking Le Quesnoy and neighbouring communities opened the door to the Sambre Gap., that is: the way to Belgium and Germany which precipitated the defeat of Germany.
-The New Zealanders' action in November 1918 was recorded by New Zealand in four memorials, which vouche for the excellence of preparation which remains in the memories of the New Zealand Artillery, for the courage of the soldiers recognized by numerous military citations (over 50 recorded in the London Gazette) and the preservation of the city.
+Taking Le Quesnoy and neighbouring communities opened the door to the Sambre Gap, that is: the way to Belgium and Germany which precipitated the defeat of Germany.

+The New Zealanders' action in November 1918 was memorialized in Aotearoa.
+Constructed to honor the excellence of preparation which remains in the memories of the New Zealand Artillery, for the courage of the soldiers recognized by numerous military citations (over 50 recorded in the London Gazette), and the preservation of the city.

 On 10 November 1918 the President Raymond Poincaré visited the town that re-entered history by its sacrifice.
-A military parade was then held in a well attended.
+A military parade was then held.

 On 15 July 1923 the New Zealanders' monument was inaugurated.
-Mayor Daniel Vincent welcomed Marshal Joffre, Lord Milner (a signatory of the Treaty of Versailles) and Sir James Allen, the representative of New Zealand.
+Mayor Daniel Vincent welcomed Marshal Joffre, Lord Milner (a signatory of the Treaty of Versailles), and Sir James Allen, the New Zealand High Commissioner in London as honored guests.

 Many New Zealanders traveled to Le Quesnoy to join the French on 4 November 2018 to celebrate the centenary of the liberation of Le Quesnoy.
-Many events were held that day including the unveiling of the New Zealand War Memorial Museum.
+Many events were held that day including the unveiling of a plan to construct a New Zealand War Memorial Museum.
+In October 2023, this original plan was actualized when the New Zealand Liberation Museum - Te Arawhata in Le Quesnoy was opened to the public.
+This newer museum is in addition to four memorials previously constructed in Aotearoa.